Analysis | What you’re saying when you say that covering the coronavirus is partisan

 We can see this in polling.
 Over the course of the year, Quinnipiac University regularly asked Americans how concerned they were about they or their families contracting the virus.
 In April, when Trump was briefly advocating restrictions of economic activity to contain the virus, three-quarters of Republicans expressed some concern about falling ill from the virus.
 Over the next few months, though, concern faded as cases fell and Trump dismissed the idea that containment measures were necessary.
 Over the summer, as cases surged, so did Republican concerns — but Americans overall were 20 points more likely to express concern than were Republicans.

-That Republicans are so much less likely to express concern about the virus manifests in other problematic ways.
+That Republicans are much less likely to express concern about how the virus manifests in other problematic ways.
 Republicans are the most likely to say that they don’t plan on being vaccinated against the virus, a key step toward achieving saturation of immune individuals and therefore protecting the country broadly.
 In an Axios-Ipsos poll released Tuesday, more than 4 in 10 Republicans indicated that they have already returned to normal levels of in-person gatherings — an explicit rejection of a key tool for stopping the virus’s spread.

-At the end of January, we reported that the numbers of confirmed coronavirus cases and deaths in counties won by Trump last year were higher on a per capita basis than the cases and deaths in counties won by President Biden.
-In other words, Republican areas of the country had been harder hit by the virus relative to their populations.
+At the end of January, we reported that the numbers of confirmed coronavirus cases and deaths in counties won by Trump last year were higher on a per capita basis than the cases and deaths in counties won by Joe Biden.
+In other words, Republican areas of the country had been hit harder by the virus relative to their populations.

 For all of the focus on blue regions of the country early in the pandemic, the virus became deadlier in red areas in mid-December.